How Many Ounces In Teaspoon

 • We know that 1 fluid ounce = 6 teaspoons.

-• Therefore, 2 fluid ounces = 2 * 6 teaspoons = 12 teaspoons.
+• Which means, 2 fluid ounces = 2 * 6 teaspoons = 12 teaspoons.

 Example 2: You have a recipe that requires 5 teaspoons of lemon juice.
 How many fluid ounces is that?